Jarious Jackson

-Jarious K. Jackson (born May 3, 1977) is an American professional football coach and former player who is the quarterbacks coach for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Jarious K. Jackson (born May 3, 1977) is an American professional football coach and former player who is the quarterbacks coach for the Calgary Stampeders of the Canadian Football League (CFL).
 He was the interim head coach of the Edmonton Elks in 2024.
-He has also been a coach for the Toronto Argonauts, Saskatchewan Roughriders, and BC Lions.
+He has also been a coach for the Toronto Argonauts, Saskatchewan Roughriders, BC Lions, and Winnipeg Blue Bombers.
 Jackson played professionally as a quarterback in the CFL for eight seasons with the Lions and one year with the Argonauts where he won three Grey Cup championships in 2006, 2011, and 2012.
 He was also a member of the Denver Broncos (NFL), to whom he was drafted 214th overall in the 2000 NFL draft, and the Barcelona Dragons (NFL Europe).
 Jackson played college football for the Notre Dame Fighting Irish.

 Early life

 Jackson attended Tupelo High School in Tupelo, Mississippi, and was a letterman in football, basketball, and track.
 In football, he won SuperPrep All-America honors.